nasimrifat101/InventiSync-Client/README.md

 - **React Hook Form**: A library for managing forms in React applications.
 - **Toastify**: A React notification library.
 - **Swiper.js**: A modern slider library for seamless image carousels.
+- **React Icons**: A modern Icon library for React.
+- **Axios:** A promise-based HTTP client for the browser and Node.js, used for making asynchronous requests in this project.

 ### Back End